 The difference in motion between the bolt and spring and the rest of the gun causes this super-strong spring to compress between the rear of the bolt and the bolt head.

-After the shot leaves the barrel, the recoil force begins to dissipate the spring is released because the spring is so strong the power of it rebounding causes the bolt body to unlock the rotating bolt head and throw the bolt rearwards.
+After the shot leaves the barrel, the recoil force begins to dissipate.
+The spring is released because the spring is so strong the power of it rebounding causes the bolt body to unlock the rotating bolt head and throw the bolt rearwards.

 This ejects the spent shell and recocks the gun’s hammer.
 The bolt then meets a recoil spring that sends the bolt back forward, and on its way, it picks up the next round and locks the bolt into the barrel.

 This all happens faster than you can possibly perceive.
-Or it’s perfect for a slow day of plinking at the range.

 The Benelli M4 doesn’t use a standard gas system but uses the ARGO system.
 This gas-powered system was created by Benelli for the Marine Corps.
 ARGO stands for Auto Regulating, Gas Operated.